liufran1/bageledio/README.md

 | Given       | When | Then| Status |
 | ----------- | ----------- | ----------- | ----------- |
 | I am on the page | the page loads | A call is made to get the hashed answer and the updated files - need way to persist value of the answer - could try saving it into the dom lmao| |

+Deploy in separate website
+* See how squarespace does all of the management and certs bits

+Update css

 [Typeahead dropdown](https://jsuites.net/v4/dropdown-and-autocomplete)
 | Given       | When | Then| Status |